Fluffy9/Gasless/README.md

 ## Deployment
 ### Set up a domain name or DDNS name
 You need a domain name or DDNS name for Stripe to send event data to.
-There are too many out of scope factors for us to discuss here.
-Just ensure you can SSH into your server with the domain/DDNS and without relying on it's IP address and you're probably good
+There are too many out-of-scope factors for us to discuss here.
+Just ensure you can SSH into your server with the domain/DDNS and without relying on its IP address and you're probably good
 ### Setup a Stripe Test Account
 1. Create an account with [Stripe](https://dashboard.stripe.com/login)

 2. [Create a payment link](https://dashboard.stripe.com/payment-links) called Basic Plan.
-It should cost 15 dollars.
+It should cost 15 dollars and the billing period should be monthly.
 This will be put in the root .env file later
 ![payment link](images/payment-link.png)

 3. [Configure the User Portal](https://dashboard.stripe.com/test/settings/billing/portal) The default settings are fine.